Izenda7Series/AngularStarterKit/README.md

 ### Deploying the WebAPI & Database
 - Create a database named 'IzendaAngular2_WebApi'.
 This is the database for the WebApi application.
 It contains the users, roles, tenants used to login.
 You may use any name of your choosing, just be sure to modify the script below to use the new database name.
-- Download the <a href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/DbScripts/Starterkit_Api.sql">Starterkit_Api.sql</a> script.
+- Download the <a href="https://github.com/Izenda7Series/AngularStarterkit/blob/master/DbScripts/Starterkit_Api.sql">Starterkit_Api.sql</a> script.
-- Modify the <a  href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/WebApi2StarterKit/WebApi2StarterKit/Web.config">web.config (Line 75)</a> file with a valid connection string to this new database.
+- Modify the <a  href="https://github.com/Izenda7Series/AngularStarterkit/blob/master/WebApi2StarterKit/WebApi2StarterKit/Web.config">web.config (Line 75)</a> file with a valid connection string to this new database.

 ```xml
   <connectionStrings>
     <add name="DefaultConnection" connectionString="[your connection string here]" providerName="System.Data.SqlClient" />
   </connectionStrings>
 ```
-- Modify the 'IzendaApiUrl' value in the <a  href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/WebApi2StarterKit/WebApi2StarterKit/Web.config">web.config (Line 80)</a> file with the url of the Izenda API.
+- Modify the 'IzendaApiUrl' value in the <a  href="https://github.com/Izenda7Series/AngularStarterkit/blob/master/WebApi2StarterKit/WebApi2StarterKit/Web.config">web.config (Line 80)</a> file with the url of the Izenda API.
 ```xml
 <add key="IzendaApiUrl" value="http://localhost:9999/api/" />
 ```

 ### Deploying the Retail Database (optional)
-Create the Retail database with the <a  href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/DbScripts/RetailDbScript.sql">RetailDbScript.sql</a> file.
+Create the Retail database with the <a  href="https://github.com/Izenda7Series/AngularStarterkit/blob/master/DbScripts/RetailDbScript.sql">RetailDbScript.sql</a> file.

-### Configuring Angular2StarterKitWeb
+### Configuring AngularStarterkitWeb
-- Change the 'WebApiUrl' value in the  <a  href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/Angular2StarterKitWeb/app/_helpers/izendaintegrate.ts">izendaintegrate.js (Line 16)</a> file with the URL for the Izenda API.
+- Change the 'WebApiUrl' value in the  <a  href="https://github.com/Izenda7Series/AngularStarterkit/blob/master/AngularStarterkitWeb/src/app/_helpers/izendaintegrate.ts">izendaintegrate.js (Line 17)</a> file with the URL for the Izenda API.

 ```javascript
 "WebApiUrl": "http://localhost:9999/api/",
 ```
-- Open the <a href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/Angular2StarterKitWeb/app/config.ts">config.ts (Line 4)</a> file and ensure 'apiEndPoint' is set.
-This will default to http://localhost:3358/ and can be left as is.
+- Open the <a href="https://github.com/Izenda7Series/AngularStarterkit/blob/master/AngularStarterKitWeb/src/app/ApiEndpointConfig.ts">ApiEndpointConfig.ts (Line 4)</a> file and ensure the values 'apiEndPoint' and 'izendaApiEndPoint' are set.
+The 'apiEndPoint' will default to http://localhost:3358/ and can be left as is.
+The 'izendaApiEndPoint' will default to http://localhost:9999/ and should be updated with the url of the Izenda API (if it is different from the default value).

 ```javascript
 let apiEndPoint = "http://localhost:3358/";
 ```
 - Download a copy of the EmbeddedUI.
 The EmbeddedUI can be found on our <a href="https://downloads.izenda.com/">Downloads Page</a> in our version directories.
 Select the version directory that corresponds Izenda configuration database version and click the "EmbeddedUI" resource in the directory.
-- Extract the files of the EmbeddedUI and place them in the <a href="https://github.com/Izenda7Series/Angular2Starterkit/tree/master/Angular2StarterKitWeb/assets/izenda">Angular2StarterKitWeb/assets/izenda</a> folder of your Angular 2 Kit.
+- Extract the files of the EmbeddedUI and place them in the <a href="https://github.com/Izenda7Series/AngularStarterkit/tree/master/AngularStarterkitWeb/src/assets/izenda">AngularStarterkitWeb/src/assets/izenda</a> folder of your Angular 2 Kit.

-- Open a command-line window at root folder Angular2StarterKitWeb and run the following commands:
+- Open a command-line window at root folder AngularStarterkitWeb and run the following commands:
 ```bash
 npm install or yarn install
 ```